ismaildawoodjee/GreatEx/README.md

 ![Container health from Docker extension](assets/images/container_health.png)

 Otherwise, type `docker ps -a` into the terminal to check their health status.
-Once the Airflow Worker and Webserver are in a healthy state, you can go to `localhost:8080` in the webbrowser to log into the Airflow UI (using default username: "airflow" and password: "airflow") and run the data pipeline.
+Once the Airflow Scheduler and Webserver are in a healthy state, you can go to `localhost:8080` in the webbrowser to log into the Airflow UI (using default username: "airflow" and password: "airflow") and run the data pipeline.